Mithibai Kshitij: Social Causes

+2023

+In 2023, Mithibai Kshitij hosted a panel discussion titled, AASTHA- Acid Attack Survivors: Triumph over Heinous Acts, to spread awareness about the rising rate of such crimes and prevention measures for the same.

+In collaboration with the Rotary Club of Mumbai City, Mithibai Kshitij organised a beach cleanup at the Juhu Beach.
+They also organised a live screening of the India-Pakistan World Cup match for the underprivileged children from Being Child Care.

+On 26/11, Mithibai Kshitij in collaboration with the Rotary Club of Mumbai City, NSG Blackcat Commandos and Mumbai Police, organised a candle march at the Gateway of India, paying their tributes to the martyrs of 26/11.

 2022

 In 2022, Mithibai Kshitij collaborated with the Planet for Plants and Animals India organisation to spread awareness regarding stray accidents at night via the use of reflective collars.
-A drive for the same was conducted in localities around Mumbai like Carter Road, Marine Drive, Mumbai, and Juhu Beach.
+A drive for the same was conducted in localities around Mumbai like Carter Road, Marine Drive and Juhu Beach.
 1000 stray dogs were provided with these collars while an awareness campaign was carried out at Sunday Streets at Marine Drive.

 2021

 In 2021, Mithibai Kshitij helped raise a voice for delivery personnel via a short film on the daily problems faced by them.

 2019

 In the year 2019 Team Kshitij and JOSH Foundation organized an awareness program for the hearing impaired for the World Deaf Day.